network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 that they are suffering from poor responsiveness during the connection to that service, the logical next questions might be,

-1. "What’s causing my poor performance?"
+1. "What's causing my poor performance?"
 1. "Is it poor buffer management by my ISP?"
 1. "Is it poor buffer management in my home Wi-Fi Access point?"
 1. "Something to do with the service provider?"
-1. "Something else entirely?”
+1. "Something else entirely?"

 To help an end user answer these questions, it will be useful for test clients to be able to easily discover Responsiveness Test Server instances running in various